AguaClara/Fluoride_Gravity-DEPRECATED/README.md

 # Fluoride_Gravity
 Our goal is to fabricate a user-friendly gravity-powered fluoride removal system that will be used for research.
 We aim to make the system easily adjustable so that various parameters can be tested.

-See the [Fluoride repository](https://github.com/AguaClara/fluoride) for more information and previous research.
+See the [Fluoride - Auto repository](https://github.com/AguaClara/fluoride) for more information and previous research.

 ## Current Members:
 - Cheer Tsang (ct542@cornell.edu)